KaziRamisaRifa/MedicAidPlus/README.md

 ## Introduction

 Project MedicAid+ is a comprehensive website for all medical solutions.
 It is built with PHP, MySQL, Bootstrap, and Google Auth.
+This was my undergraduate Software Engineering Course Project.

 ## Features